manu756/demo_repository/README.md

 # Instructions:

-First of all we are going to create our environment, to that we need install: Docker, Jenkins and Microk8s.
+First of all we are going to create our environment, to that we need install: Docker, Jenkins and minikube.

 ## Docker install